Back to Rare Guns here.

 - Occasionally shows up in Commando stories.

 - They show up to levels of implausible frequency in Call of Duty: World at War during the Pacific Theater levels, likely to match the equally implausible spread of MP40's in the Eastern Front campaign and is usable in multiplayer.

 - Type 100s show up in Medal of Honor: Pacific Assault as the Japanese submachine gun of choice.
 It was going to show up in Rising Sun where it reloads like the Sten gun, but besides a Japanese sailor with one in a cutscene, it was Dummied Out entirely.

 - Type 100s also show up in the World War 2-based prologue of Battlefield: Bad Company 2, as well as in Battlefield 1943 and the popular Forgotten Hope mod.

-- Lara Croft ends up coming across one in the 2013 Tomb Raider game.
-It's in remarkable condition considering it's been sitting unattended to in a Japanese bunker for 70 years.
+- Lara Croft ends up coming across one in the 2013 Tomb Raider.
+It's in remarkably fine condition considering it's been sitting unattended in a Japanese bunker for 70 years.
 A few of the enemies also use them, and the player can later somehow upgrade it into an AK-47.